WZhaoKe/aegpwb/doc/SolverUserManual.md

-cavity with scatterer(s) | aqua circle with cavity name inside inside another circle external environment     | coral circle with label 'EXT' inside absorber/antenna         | named edge with filled arrow in direction of power absorption aperture                 | named edge with unfilled arrow in direction of net power flow source (power )          | named edge with filled arrow and circle in direction of source power source (power density)   | named edge with unfilled arrow and circle in direction of power absorption
+cavity with scatterer(s) | aqua circle with cavity name inside inside another circle external environment     | coral circle with label 'EXT' inside absorber/antenna         | named edge with filled arrow in direction of power absorption aperture                 | named edge with unfilled arrow in direction of positive net power flow source (power)           | named edge with filled arrow and circle in direction of source power source (power density)   | named edge with unfilled arrow and circle in direction of power absorption

 ## Solving the model